-We used a published age-structured population model (Darby et al. 2015) to create zero-population growth isoclines from theoretical combinations of two parameters, juvenile growth and survival (FAS < 10 mm SL) holding all other variables stable (more details in Appendix S1).
+We used a published age-structured population model (Darby et al. 2015) to create zero-population growth isoclines from theoretical combinations of two parameters, juvenile growth and survival (FAS < 10 mm SL) holding all other variables stable (details in Appendix S1).
 The model tracks annual cohorts on daily time steps where the size structure is determined by growth parameters and daily mortality depends on size.
 Cohorts are produced seasonally in the spring months and depend upon adult numbers and water depths.
-The model was re-coded in R using the original parameters (Darby et al. 2015) with a few parameters adjusted to reflect recent changes in understanding of FAS life history (see Appendix S1: Table S1).
+The model was re-coded in R using the original parameters from Darby et al. (2015) with a few parameters adjusted to reflect recent changes in understanding of FAS life history (see Appendix S1: Table S1).
 Zero population growth isoclines were constructed by combinatorial simulations of the parameters for juvenile survival and growth under two different hydrologic conditions which produced depth-dependent differences in reproduction (i.e., “Good Reproduction” or “Poor Reproduction”; Appendix S1).
 For each combinatorial simulation, we measured population growth rate (λ) after a stable size distribution was achieved.
 The juvenile growth and mortality combinations for which population growth was constant (λ = 1) were identified and plotted as an isocline for each hydrologic scenario.

 The isoclines graphically represent theoretical combinations of the two parameters that stop growth of the population (λ = 1).
 The isoclines are boundary conditions between a growing or a declining population assuming the given juvenile growth and survival rates represent an average rate experienced by juvenile snails throughout a year.
-Because juvenile FAS densities are so low in our study wetlands (typically <0.1/m2) and yet juveniles can survive and grow to high sub-adult densities in mesh predator-exclusion cages (Barrus et al. 2023) we considered negative density dependence at high population to be irrelevant to our model evaluations which were simply trying to identify parameters that would produce an increasing or decreasing population.
+Because juvenile FAS densities are so low in our study wetlands (typically <0.1/m2) and yet juveniles can survive and grow to high sub-adult densities (X/m2) in mesh predator-exclusion cages (Barrus et al. 2023) we considered negative density-dependent growth to be irrelevant to our model evaluations which were simply trying to identify parameters that would produce an increasing or decreasing population.

-Once the isocline was constructed, we then measured survival and growth parameters in the field and plotted the results on the isocline state space.
+Once the isocline was constructed, we then quantified survival and growth parameters in the field and plotted the results on the isocline state space.
 Using in situ experimental techniques (detailed further below and in Appendix S2) we calculated juvenile survival and growth parameters as well as their 95% confidence intervals.
 We then plotted on the isocline state space the combination of survival and growth for each season and location.
-The nature of the model made it impossible to change growth rates seasonally, thus the predictions from isocline plot assume that the parameters are average experienced throughout the year.
-The season-dependent predictions from the field measures then are an estimate of snail recruitment assuming the rates measured each season.
-To combine the seasonal parameters for any one population, we calculated weighted averages of the seasonal parameters to make an annual estimate of growth and survival.
+The nature of the model made it impossible to change growth rates seasonally, thus the predictions from isocline plot assume that the parameters are averages experienced throughout the year.
+The season-dependent predictions from the field measures then are expected snail recruitment assuming the rates measured each season.
+To combine the seasonal parameters for each population into annual average values we calculated weighted averages of the seasonal parameters..
 Because ~70% of reproduction (hatchling production) occurs in the dry season and ~30% occurs in the wet season (Darby et al. 2015, Barrus et al. 2023) the dry season parameters were weighted proportionately more heavily.

 Survival and Growth in the field